Examples of Digital Signage for K-12 Schools | Chapter 3

-In Chapter 3, we’ll look at how K-12 digital signage is being used outside the classroom:
+In Chapter 3, we’ll look at how schools can use K-12 digital signage outside the classroom:

 Arizona’s top christian high school, Valley Christian High School (VCHS), recently launched a one-to-one technology program that goes beyond simply providing students with an iPad.
-The program, which included digital signage implementation, is changing the way faculty instruct and the way students learn, collaborate and engage with their peers and faculty.
+The program, which included digital signage implementation, is changing the way faculty instruct.
+It also changes the way students learn, collaborate and engage with their peers and faculty.

 The school is using digital signage for K-12 inside and outside classrooms.
 In the class, the screens show educational programming and enhance previously mundane presentations with visual content, such as animations or video.